justinapnguyen/Capstone_Project/README.md

 Would you buy their drugs?
 ----------------------------

-We are interested in performing some NLP and sentiment analysis on reviews for weight loss treatment drugs.
-We want to analyze public sentiment surrounding Ozempic, a semaglutide drug initially developed for type 2 diabetes but also used off-label for weight loss.
-Our analysis provides valuable insights into public opinions and attitudes towards the drug, helping healthcare professionals and stakeholders make informed decisions.
+I am interested in performing some NLP and sentiment analysis on reviews for weight loss treatment drugs.
+I want to analyze public sentiment surrounding Ozempic, a semaglutide drug initially developed for type 2 diabetes but also used off-label for weight loss.
+My analysis provides valuable insights into public opinions and attitudes towards the drug, helping healthcare professionals and stakeholders make informed decisions.

-There are currently six FDA-approved weight loss drugs on the market.
-We will be looking at five of them because the last drug, **setmelanotide (Imcivree)** is specifically approved for people with a certain rare genetic disorder.
+There are currently six FDA-approved weight loss drugs on the market.I will be looking at five of them because the last drug, **setmelanotide (Imcivree)** is specifically approved for people with a certain rare genetic disorder.
 The drugs used for comparison are bupropion-naltrexone (Contrave), liraglutide (Saxenda), orlistat (Xenical, Alli), phentermine-topiramate (Qsymia), and semaglutide (Wegovy).

 Table of Contents
 -----------------